-We take pride in only buying our honey which is collected from what is called the “super chamber” of the bee box, at a premium cost, The super chamber is where only surplus honey is stored.
+We take pride in only buying our honey which is collected only from what is called the “super chamber” of the bee box, at a premium cost, The super chamber is where only surplus honey is stored.
 Cerana’s meads are certainly not made from honey that is stolen from the bees.

 The entire cooling system at the meadery is automated and optimised to minimise the consumption of electricity and uses environmentally friendly coolants.
 The tanks in which the mead is fermented are insulated to slow down the temperature loss which is energy saving.